OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/03-Test_Integrity_Checks.md

 Business logic integrity check vulnerabilities is unique in that these misuse cases are application specific and if users are able to make changes one should only be able to write or update/edit specific artifacts at specific times per the business process logic.

 The application must be smart enough to check for relational edits and not allow users to submit information directly to the server that is not valid, trusted because it came from a non-editable controls or the user is not authorized to submit through the front end.
-Additionally, system artifacts such as logs must be “protected” from unauthorized read, writing and removal.
+Additionally, system artifacts such as logs must be "protected" from unauthorized read, writing and removal.

 ### Example 1

 Imagine an ASP.NET application GUI application that only allows the admin user to change the password for other users in the system.
 The admin user will see the username and password fields to enter a username and password while other users will not see either field.
-However, if a non admin user submits information in the username and password field through a proxy they may be able to “trick” the server into believing that the request has come from an admin user and change password of other users.
+However, if a non admin user submits information in the username and password field through a proxy they may be able to "trick" the server into believing that the request has come from an admin user and change password of other users.

 ### Example 2